 In contrast, firms in the Gold Ore Mining industry may benefit from the effects of COVID-19 driving up gold prices.
 Increasing investor fears associated with the outbreak have increased demand for precious metals such as gold, silver and palladium.
 Growth in the price of gold is anticipated to support New Zealand miners in 2019-20, although it is unclear how long gold prices will remain at elevated levels.
 The global price of gold reached \$1,600 USD per ounce in March 2020, its highest level since March 2013.
 Weak oil prices are expected to lower operating costs, assisting the viability of some metal ore miners.
 However, due to restrictions on non-essential businesses, some mines are anticipated to go into care and maintenance while restrictions remain in place.
-Some mining activity may increase as New Zealand moves from Alert Level 4 to Level 3 restrictions from 28 April 2020.
-However, demand for many commodities is anticipated to remain subdued.
+As New Zealand moved from Alert Level 4 to Level 3 restrictions on 28